 Peace and Development Work is for students who are looking for a specialization in issues linked to peace, development and international development co-operation.
 We focus on current research concerning development as well as the practical work carried out by international institutions, non-governmental organizations, and social movements.

-In the programme, we also discuss communication issues and how they can influence international development.
+In the program, we also discuss communication issues and how they can influence international development.

 General entry requirements for second-cycle studies and specific entry requirements:

 - A minimum of 90 credits in a Social Science, Humanities or Economics main area, including a degree project of at least 15 credits, or the equivalent.

 Alternative selection: The selection of students who have applied is partly based on a statement of purpose and cv.